Creed II: Plot

-His body and ego shattered, Donnie becomes increasingly disconnected from Bianca.
-Mary Anne reaches out to Rocky, who reconciles with Donnie and agrees to train him for a rematch against Viktor, who is suffering torturous physical tests at Ivan's hands.
-Bianca gives birth to a daughter, Amara, and Rocky is named her godfather; however, Amara is born deaf, inheriting it from her mother's progressive hearing disorder.
+His body and ego shattered, Adonis becomes increasingly disconnected from Bianca.
+Mary Anne reaches out to Rocky, who reconciles with Adonis and agrees to train him for a rematch against Viktor, who is suffering torturous physical tests at Ivan's hands.
+Bianca gives birth to a daughter, Amara, and Rocky is named her godfather; Amara is born deaf, inheriting her lack of hearing from her mother's progressive hearing disorder.

-While Viktor taunts Donnie publicly, he faces constant pressure from his father behind the scenes, who enjoys the attentions of the media and various Russian delegates.
+While Viktor taunts Adonis publicly, he faces constant pressure from his father behind the scenes, who enjoys the attention of the media and various Russian delegates.
 At a state dinner, he and Ivan encounter Ludmilla, his mother and Ivan's ex-wife, for the first time in several years after she abandoned them following Ivan's loss to Rocky.
 Enraged at the sight of her, Viktor storms out of the dinner and chastises Ivan for seeking approval from those who cast them out.
-Meanwhile, Rocky and Little Duke retrain Donnie in a decrepit location in the California desert, focusing on fighting from within and training Donnie's body to absorb the heavy impact he will receive from Viktor in the ring.
+Meanwhile, Rocky and Little Duke retrain Adonis in a decrepit location in the California desert, focusing on fighting from within and training Adonis' body to absorb the heavy impact he will receive from Viktor in the ring.

-In Moscow, the rematch is more balanced as a more controlled and focused Donnie exchanges equal blows with Viktor.
-Viktor is used to winning by knockout as his bouts have never lasted past four rounds; Donnie uses this to his advantage and willingly endures a heavy beating from Viktor, even after his ribs are broken.
-In the tenth round, Donnie unleashes sequences of effective blows and knocks Viktor down twice.
-Ludmilla departs after the second knockdown, upsetting Viktor, and Ivan sees the truth of his son's earlier words.
+In Moscow, the rematch is more balanced as a more controlled and focused Adonis exchanges equal blows with Viktor.
+Viktor is used to winning by knockout as his bouts have never lasted past four rounds; Adonis uses this to his advantage and willingly endures a heavy beating from Viktor, even after his ribs are broken.
+In the tenth round, Adonis unleashes sequences of effective blows on a now exhausted Viktor, leading to him knocking Viktor down twice.
+Ludmilla departs after the second knockdown, deeply upsetting Viktor, who loses the will to fight, and Ivan sees the truth of his son's earlier words.
 An exhausted Viktor is cornered and receives multiple strikes without defending himself, but is unwilling to go down.
 Finally realizing that his son's safety means more to him than revenge or acceptance from Russia's elite, Ivan throws in the towel, forfeiting the fight to protect his son.
 He assures the distraught Viktor it is okay that he lost, and embraces him.
-As Bianca enters the ring to celebrate with Donnie, Little Duke, and Creed's other trainers, Rocky recuses himself and takes a seat to watch them from outside the ring.
+As Bianca enters the ring to celebrate with Adonis, Little Duke, and Creed's other trainers, Rocky excuses himself and takes a seat to watch them from outside the ring.

 Following the match, Viktor and Ivan later train together back in Ukraine.
 Rocky travels to Vancouver to make peace with his own estranged son, Robert Jr., and meets his grandson Logan for the first time.
-Donnie and Bianca visit Apollo's grave, where Donnie makes peace with his deceased father and the burden of carrying on his legacy, as he and Bianca introduce Amara, who now has a new set of hearing aids.
+Adonis and Bianca visit Apollo's grave, where Adonis makes peace with his deceased father and the burden of carrying on his legacy, as he and Bianca introduce Amara, who now has a new set of hearing aids.